AshwinSridharUK/DeVolatus/README.md

 Follow this guide at Hackster.io to setup all of the necessary AWS rules and IoT pathways: https://www.hackster.io/cyborgash122/devolatus-smart-iot-dashboard-for-care-homes-9dc85d

 # Implementation
-Using UI Flow (https://flow.m5stack.com/) you can add the python code and run it to the M5 Stack.
+Using UI Flow (https://flow.m5stack.com/) you can add the python code (main.py) and run it to the M5 Stack.
 Make sure to flash all certificates as required.
+Credentials must be swapped out where declared.

+AWS SQL Query Codes are part of AWS IoT Rules Section.